bcgov/bcgov-r-geo-workshop/20191105_Day_1_PM_Intro/lessons/07-project-mgmt-intro.md

 project.

-> ## Challenge: Creating a self-contained project
+## Challenge: Creating a self-contained project

->
-> We're going to create a new project in RStudio:
+We're going to create a new project in RStudio:
->
-> 1. Click the "File" menu button, then "New Project".
+1. Click the "File" menu button, then "New Project".
-> 2. Click "New Directory".
+2. Click "New Directory".
-> 3. Click "New Project".
+3. Click "New Project".
-> 4. Type in the name of the directory to store your project, e.g. "my_project".
+4. Type in the name of the directory to store your project, e.g. "my_project".
-> 5. If available, select the checkbox for "Create a git repository."
+5. If available, select the checkbox for "Create a git repository."
-> 6. Click the "Create Project" button.
+6. Click the "Create Project" button.
-{: .challenge}

 Now when we start R in this project directory, or open this project with RStudio, all of our work on this project will be entirely self-contained in this directory.

 ## Best practices for project organization